Dates for your diary

 Phone numbers – it is absolutely essential that we have an emergency contact number for every child in school.
 It is equally important that this number is available at ALL times.
 We must be able to contact parents/carers if we have a problem with your child in school.
 Please let us know if you have changed your number.
 And keep your phone turned ‘on’.

-New teacher – We will have a new teacher – Andrew Mayson is an experienced teacher who will be starting in Orange Class in January.
+Hello - to our new teacher Andrew Mayson - Andrew is an experienced teacher who will be starting in Orange Class in January.
 Andrew is a Hartlepool lad but has been working in a special school in Cumbria for the past few years.
 I am sure we will all make him welcome on his return to his home town.

 Sporting Events –